-Dear Nicholas, I usually think that we humans are as much alike as we are different from each other, no matter the race or gender, orientation or education.
-One group dramatically casts this in doubt: the people who surf giant waves, the teetering mountains ten or more stories high.
+Dear Nicholas, I usually think that we humans are as much alike as we are different from each other, no matter the race or gender, orientation or education–or even political party.
+But there are individuals and groups that cast this in doubt: one small but vivid example being the people who surf giant waves, the teetering mountains ten or more stories high.
 These people are not like me.

 This Is Not a Trivial Distinction